 - Mercury can be cleaned up easily from the following surfaces: wood, linoleum, tile and any similarly smooth surfaces.

 - If a spill occurs on carpet, curtains, upholstery or other absorbent surfaces, these contaminated items should be thrown away in accordance with the disposal means outlined below.
 Only cut and remove the affected portion of the contaminated carpet for disposal.

 Use the eyedropper to collect or draw up the mercury beads.
 Slowly and carefully squeeze mercury onto a damp paper towel.
-Place the paper towel in a zip lock bag and secure.
+Alternatively, use two pieces of cardboard paper to roll the mercury beads onto the paper towel or into the bag.
+Place the paper towel in a zip locking bag and secure.
 Make sure to label the bag as directed by your local health or fire department.

 After you remove larger beads, put shaving cream on top of small paint brush and gently "dot" the affected area to pick up smaller hard-to-see beads.
-Alternatively, use sticky tape, such as duct tape, to pick up any remaining small glass fragments.
-Place the paint brush or duct tape in a zip lock bag and secure.
+Alternatively, use sticky tape, such as duct tape, to pick up any remaining small glass fragments (peel the tape very slowly from the floor to keep the mercury beads stuck to the tape).
+Place the paint brush or duct tape in a zip locking bag and secure.
 Make sure to label the bag as directed by your local health or fire department.

 OPTIONAL STEP: It is OPTIONAL to use commercially available powdered sulfur to absorb the beads that are too small to see.
 The sulfur does two things:

 - It makes the mercury easier to see since there may be a color change from yellow to brown; and

 - It binds the mercury so that it can be easily removed and suppresses the vapor of any missing mercury.